Calling RoundCalling RoundSchedule a walkthrough

 Webhook integration

-Post-call summaries, mood signals, and structured data can be pushed to any endpoint you specify via webhook.
+Post-call summaries and call notes can be pushed to any endpoint you specify via webhook.
 Suitable for providers who want to ingest data into an existing system or build custom views.

 CCM integrations